jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

  While you can also follow the steps at [How to preserve JS1 VMs and data](#SaveData), please be aware that configurational differences between JS1 and JS2 generally prevent straight forward re-deployment of a JS1 VM on JS2.
 It may be more advisable to transfer the VM and mount the snapshot as a external volume on a new JS2 VM.<br>

 ### How to preserve Jetstream1 VMs and data <a name="SaveData"></a>

-1. Identify if your VM or volume used the Atmosphere or API/CLI interface !!!
-Atmosphere steps ""
+:arrow_right: Identify if your VM or volume used the Atmosphere or API/CLI interface

+!!!
+Atmosphere steps "Atmosphere"

     * **Atmosphere**:</br>
       * VMs: